Romesh Thapar: Personal life

 In 1945, Thapar married Raj Malhotra (1925–87), who also hailed from a Punjabi Khatri family of Lahore.
 The couple lived in a flat in Mafatlal Park, in the upmarket Breach Candy neighbourhood of Mumbai, and were notable mainly for being well-connected socialites.
 They had a son named Valmik and a daughter named Malavika.

 Thapar's son, Valmik Thapar, is a prominent tiger conservationist.
 He is married to occasional actress Sanjana Kapoor, daughter of Bollywood actor Shashi Kapoor by his actress wife Jennifer Kendal, an Indian of British heritage.
 Valmik and Sanjana are the parents of a son, Hamir Thapar.

 Thapar's daughter, Malavika Singh, who now runs the Seminar magazine, is married to Tejbir Singh, who edits the magazine.
 Tejbir Singh is the nephew of writer Khushwant Singh and grandson of the construction magnate Sir Sobha Singh.
 Malavika and Tejbir have a son, Jaisal Singh, who runs as many as five wildlife resorts (the "Sujan" chain of boutique properties) in Rajasthan.
 He is married to Anjali Anand, only child and heiress of Deep C. Anand, founder of the Anand group of companies which had a turnover of Rs.
-6100 crore in 2014-15.
+61 billion in 2014–15.
 Anjali is being groomed to take over the business empire built by her father; she has also been instrumental in the meteoric expansion of her husband's wildlife resort venture.
 Jaisal and Anjali are the parents of twin boys born in 2012.

 Raj Thapar died in 1987 of cancer, at the age of 61.
 Romesh Thapar died a few months later.
 A few years later, Raj Thapar's memoir, All These Years was completed, edited and published by her daughter Malvika Singh in 1991.
 It was based on her diary which she had kept over two decades.